copier-org/copier/docs/configuring.md

     # if Copier was installed with pipx
     pipx inject copier jinja2-time
-    # if Copier was installed with uv tool
+    # if Copier was installed with uv
     uv tool install --with jinja2-time copier
     ```